 - Failing to disclose a used car’s rental car history, or history of commercial use.

 - Whitney, LLP’s attorneys can often unwind a bad deal and recover compensation for unfair practices.

 When you start making payments and realize that the dealer was lying about the vehicle or is overcharging you, you may think about hiring an attorney to sue a car dealership.
-Auto fraud is a serious problem that should not be ignored, and consumers should know they have significant legal rights.
 The experienced auto fraud lawyers at Whitney, LLP can help you sue the car dealership in cases of forgery, misrepresentation and general car dealership fraud.